-Achieving successful development of domestic gas infrastructure and LNG plants is a complex process that requires communication, transparency, and ongoing dialog between host governments, local governments and stakeholders, and industry.
+Achieving successful development of domestic gas infrastructure and LNG plants is a complex process that requires communication, transparency, and ongoing dialog among host governments, local governments and stakeholders, and industry.
 Conflicts are naturally going to arise at various times during development and operations due to unstated or unfulfilled expectations or failures to meet projected schedules or goals.
-It is important to create open formal and informal lines of communication to jointly address problems at an early stage as they arise.
+Creating open formal and informal lines of communication is important to jointly address problems at an early stage as they arise.
 This builds trust between parties that will enable them to work through more difficult problems later.
-These dialogs can prevent roadblocks which could lead to costly delays in development and other potential legal remedies.
+These dialogues can prevent roadblocks that could lead to costly delays in development and other potential legal remedies.

-It is important to recognize that the host government and project developers are not adversaries, rather they are partners dually responsible for natural gas development.
+It is important to recognize that the host government and project developers are not adversaries, rather they are partners that are both dually responsible for natural gas development.
 Neither can accomplish the end result without the other's help.
 Capacity building creates common understanding which is the foundation of any partnership.